Clear Lake (Iowa): Boating

 Clear Lake is home to the Clear Lake Yacht Club, a sailing club in downtown Clear Lake, Iowa.
 Many members race and equally informally cruise the lake.
 Each weekend between Memorial Day and Labor Day, the course is set on the main basin of the lake and boats can be seen racing for miles.
 Another sailing main stay is the Cougar Bay beach.
 The 250 ft beach was home to 60 to 100 Catamaran sailboats during the summer months.
 Clear Lake is the highest point in Cerro Gordo County, making wind always common on the water, and therefore a sailor's paradise.
-The Lady of the Lake is a steamboat- like cruising boat that often cruises all over the lake.
-Water skiing, wake boarding, tubing, and many other behind boat sports are common all over the lake.
+The Lady of the Lake is a steamboat-like cruising boat that often cruises all over the lake.
+Water skiing, wake boarding, tubing, and many other behind boat sports are common on the lake.